rodrigodpl/Exodus/README.md

 EQUIP/UNEQUIP: equips or unequips the related item.
 Type equip/unequip and the item name to use.
 QUIT: exits the game.

+Special feature: events raised by the number of turns the player has spent.

 Author: Rodrigo De Pedro
 Github link: https://github.com/rodrigodpl/Zork_assignement-2